 Begin by closing all the drains within your system.

-- Locate your backflow assembly.
+- Reinstall or locate your backflow assembly.
 Turn both small test cock screws in either direction so that the ball valves inside are in a closed position.

 - Locate your irrigation control valve box.
-Use a sprinkler key to turn the drain valve all the way to the right to the closed position.
+Use a sprinkler key to turn the drain valve to the closed position.

 - Locate your vertical valve and drain sleeves.
-Use a sprinkler key to close the drain by turning it all the way to the right.
+Use a sprinkler key to close the drain.

 Now you are ready to activate your system.

 - At the vertical valve and drain sleeve use a sprinkler key to turn the valve to the open position.

 - At the backflow assembly, turn the #1 shut-off valve quickly to the open position (the handle should run parallel to the pipe).
 You should hear a “pop” and no water should leak from the top of the assembly.